Monetization Audit: Mid-Core Gacha RPG

 - Battle pass price test

-The web store MVP is the centerpiece of sprint 3: minimum viable build (5 SKUs, +20% bonus currency, in-app referral banner).
-At this studio's traffic scale, even a 15–20% revenue migration off-platform produces net positive margin within the first billing cycle.
+The web store MVP is the sprint 3 centerpiece: 5 SKUs, +20% bonus currency, in-app referral banner.
+At 15–20% revenue migration, the margin improvement covers the build cost within the first billing cycle.

-Specific test parameters and projected revenue figures for sprints 3–5 are not published in this case study at the studio's request.
-The priority ordering, dimension mapping, and implementation sequencing are available in the full engagement deliverable.
+Sprint 2–3 test parameters and revenue figures are withheld at the studio's request.
+Ordering, dimension mapping, and sequencing are in the full deliverable.

-- Opportunity Index: 69.1 (High Delta), all major revenue levers were untouched at audit time
+- Opportunity Index: 69.1 (High Delta).
+Every major revenue lever was untouched at audit time.

-- First-purchase path redesign identified as the single highest-impact intervention (D-04, 30% category weight)
+- First-purchase path redesign is the single highest-impact fix (no engineering required)

-- Web store MVP scoped with 7-day build timeline.
-Net margin improvement at 20% revenue migration.
+- Web store MVP scoped to a 7-day build; margin improvement kicks in at 20% revenue migration

-- Currency packs reduced to 5 tiers; $299 ceiling added; decoy tier inserted; progressive bundle reveal scoped for non-payers
+- Currency packs restructured to 5 tiers with a $49.99 decoy anchor; progressive bundle reveal scoped for first-time visitors

 Scorecard Highlights